 Can Removal of Fibroids Cause Infertility?

 You may be concerned that treating your fibroids may also affect your fertility.
 Unfortunately, many women are told that hysterectomy –– the surgical removal of the uterus –– is their only treatment option.
 Because hysterectomy results in permanent infertility, it’s not a good option for women that want to get pregnant.
-Fortunately, we offer a better treatment option that can relieve your fibroid symptoms while allowing your fertility to be preserved.
+USA Fibroid Centers offer a better treatment option that can relieve your fibroid symptoms while allowing your fertility to be preserved.

 UFE only takes 30-45 minutes and is performed as an outpatient procedure.
 It involves less risk than fibroid surgery.
 You can go home the same day and resume normal activities within one to two weeks.